franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/overview_frame.jpg' width=700 />

-mSpace Control provides previews of your mSpaces and enables you to switch between them via keyboard or pointing device.
-You can also select individual windows.
+mSpace Control provides previews of your mSpaces and enables you to switch between them via keyboard or pointing device. mSpace Control also allows you to select windows individually.

 To enable mSpace Control, add the following lines to your `init.lua` and adjust the keys in case you prefer to use different ones: